shaneing/python-viper/README.md

         assert conf.hello.name == 'foo'
 ```

-You also can using remote config instead of local config:
+You can also use remote config instead of local config:

 ```python
 viper.set_config_type('yml')